top of page

 You're at your doctor's office for a check-up.
 Along with the other paperwork you have to fill out, you are given a "Medical History Form."

-You are asking yourself, "What does your family's medical history or past surgery have to do with anything?"
+You ask yourself, "What does your family's medical history or past surgery have to do with anything?"

 This form is more important than you may think.

-Continue reading to understand why these questions are so important for your physician to know before they see you.
+Continue reading to understand why these questions are important for your physician to know before seeing you.

 What is my medical history?